 The Libertine is a 1968 Italy comedy drama by Pasquale Festa Campanile.
 Starring Catherine Spaak, Jean-Louis Trintignant and Gigi Proietti.

-Cut by the BBFC for X rated cinema release in 1969.
-The BBFC cuts were waived for 2020 Bu-ray.
-Uncut and MPAA X rated in the US.
+A short Version was cut by the BBFC for X rated cinema release in 1969.
+The

-UK: Passed 18 uncut for strong sex, nudity with previous
+UK: The US Version was passed 18 uncut for strong sex,

 2020 Nucleus Films [Italian + US Version] (RB) Blu-ray at UK Amazon